kuddl/tech_case_memory_game/README.md

 ```
 - Download the project to your machine
 - Open ZIP file and open HTML file in browser
-- If you want to be safe, connect it to a repository with your GitHub account
+- If you want to be safe, connect/fork it to a repository with your GitHub account
 ```

 > Just make sure you don't lose any work!